Regulatory actions for Jan. 22, 2026

 Jan.
 22, 2026

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Gore, Guardant Health, Horiba, Onemednet.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Intrabio, Ionis, Opna, Otsuka, Ouro, Scynexis, Veloxis, Wugen.

 Briefs